berzerk0/Probable-Wordlists/Real-Passwords/WPA-Length/README.md

 This will be fixed in Rev 2.0

 ##  THESE ARE THE PASSWORDS, all INTENDED to be WPA Length.
   * The lines in this folder were intended to be at 8-10 characters long - until Rev 2.0 they may include 7-character lines.
+  * This is the format used by routers protected by WPA/2 security
-  * Their length is in their title
+  * Their length is in their title - same logic as for the main Real Passwords Folder
-  * A file containing passwords that appeared at least twice will be introduced along with torrents

-##  LINK.txt Files
+##  MegaLinks.md Files
-  * Until torrents come out in Rev 1.2 - the large wordlists will be stored here
+  * As a torrent alternative - wordlists will be stored here
-  * Mega.nz Links to compressed formats of the files that were too large to store here
+  * Mega.nz Links to compressed formats of the files
-  * Mega.nz Links to the whole folder compreessed in various formats

-   Recommended Unarchivers:
+## Recommended Unarchivers:
-	Windows: 7Zip
+* Windows: 7Zip
-	Mac: Keka
+* Mac: Keka
-	Linux: Command Line, p7zip
+* Linux: Command Line, p7zip

 These are **REAL** passwords.
 Every once in a while, a popular site has a high-profile security leak and passwords are released freely across the internet.
 Some of these passwords can be found on aggregator sites where they are separated from usernames to protect the unfortunate victim.